Barry Lopez, author who tied people to place, dies at 75

 Born in 1945 in Port Chester, New York, Lopez grew up in California’s San Fernando Valley and, after his mother remarried, New York City.
 In “Horizon,” he wrote that in those formative years, he developed “a desire simply to go away.
 To find what the skyline has cordoned off.”

+Woodruff said the essay possibly helped lead to “Horizon,” a book more than two decades in the making.
+In a 2019 review, The Associated Press said the book felt like the crowning achievement of Lopez’s illustrious career, describing it as part travel journal, part history, part science lecture, part autobiography, and completely unique.

+“I do think that (the essay) released something in him to really ground and round out and complete ‘Horizon,’” Woodruff said.
+“Everything he wrote was personal, of course.”

-In a statement Saturday, his family encouraged financial support or the McKenzie River Trust, with which Lopez had worked on conservation efforts.
+In a statement Saturday, his family encouraged financial support for the McKenzie River Trust, with which Lopez had worked on conservation efforts.

+Lopez is survived by his wife, four stepdaughters and an older brother.
+A younger brother died in 2017.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.